Division polynomials for arbitrary isogenies: Definitions

 \subsection{The elliptic function $\Psi_\phi$}

 We now extend the definition of division polynomials to arbitrary (possibly biased) isogenies.
-Let $\phi: E \rightarrow E'$, let $t'$ be a uniformizer and $\omega'$ an invariant differential for $E'$.
+Let $\phi: E \rightarrow E'$ be non-zero, let $t'$ be a uniformizer at the identity and $\omega'$ an invariant differential for $E'$.
 Let $\mathcal{O}'$ be the identity of $E'$.
 In analogy to Mazur and Tate, define an elliptic function $\Psi_\phi$ with the principal divisor

-where we require, as a means of normalization, that\footnote{Weber \cite[pp.197-199]{Weber} normalizes so that $\Psi_{2n}$ has lead term $-2nyx^{2n^2-2}$; Cassels \cite{Cassels} chose to change this to a plus sign.
-Mazur and Tate's convention, which we use here, changes the sign back to Weber's convention, at least assuming we take $\omega=dx/(2y+a_1x+a_3)$ for a Weierstrass model \cite[p.682]{MazurTate}.}